Walter Humphreys (cricketer, born 1878)

 Walter Alexander Humphreys (28 June 1878 – 1 January 1960) was an English cricketer.
 Humphreys was a right-handed batsman who bowled right-arm underarm slow.
-He was born at Brighton, Sussex.
+He was born in Brighton, Sussex.

-Humphreys made his first-class debut for Sussex against Middlesex in 1898 County Championship.
+Humphreys made his first-class debut for Sussex against Middlesex in the 1898 County Championship.
 He made thirteen further first-class appearances for the county, the last of which came against Surrey in the 1900 County Championship.
-In his fourteen first-class matches for Sussex, he took a total of 48 wickets at an average of 28.18, with best figures of 5/107.
-One of two five wicket hauls he took, these figures came against Hampshire in 1899.
+In his fourteen first-class matches for Sussex, he took 48 wickets at an average of 28.18, with best figures of 5/107.
+One of two five-wicket hauls he took, these figures came against Hampshire in 1899.
 With the bat, he scored 81 runs at a batting average of 5.78, with a high score of 27.

 He died at Hove, Sussex, on 1 January 1960.
-His father, Walter Humphreys Sr, played first-class cricket, as did his uncle George Humphreys.
+His father, Walter Humphreys Sr, played first-class cricket, like his uncle George Humphreys.